 So What Are We Doing?

-The Just Peacemaking Initiative (JPi) is currently supporting a series of co-curricular opportunities to engage issues of sustainability and stewardship in addition to advocating for a variety of greening initiatives at Fuller Theological Seminary’s campus in Pasadena, CA. Find information about upcoming events and those already offered at these links, and connect with the G3 Initiative on its Facebook fan page.
+The Just Peacemaking Initiative (JPi) is currently supporting a series of co-curricular opportunities to engage issues of sustainability and stewardship in addition to advocating for a variety of greening initiatives at Fuller Theological Seminary’s campus in Pasadena, CA. Find information about upcoming events and those already offered at these links, and connect with the G3 Initiative for an Ever Greener Fuller on its Facebook fan page.

 Articles about Creation Care